emboldagency/embold-wordpress-tweaks/README.md

 email sent out from local.
 4. Disable the XML-RPC functionality.
 5. Remove line breaks from img tags if litespeed cache plugin is active.
+6. Allow searching for posts/pages by slug in the admin panel using the prefix `slug:` before the search term.
+7. Adds a slug column to the posts/pages tables in the admin panel.

 ## Requirements